-Taking advantage of all this is on-trend Port Hotel, which opened in summer 2021 following an extensive transformation of a townhouse B&B. By every measure the hotel contrasts with its neighbours: the exterior is painted not magnolia but black (very controversial!); you get cork flooring instead of carpets; design-led interiors pull off the neat trick of being both functional and beautiful.
+Taking advantage of all this is on-trend Port Hotel, an extensive transformation of a townhouse B&B. By every measure the hotel contrasts with its neighbours: the exterior is painted not magnolia but black (very controversial!); you get cork flooring instead of carpets; design-led interiors pull off the neat trick of being both functional and beautiful.
 19 contemporary rooms come in a range of sizes, accommodating everybody from romantics to families to dog-owners.
 The inviting ground-floor restaurant, bar and lounge has original artwork and a sea-facing terrace.
 Most pleasingly, the locavore-focused plates served at Port are packed with interest and invention – delicious beyond mere fashion.
 A bold new opening which deserves its success.

 - Rooms are really stylish and comfy: we slept deeply on our super-kingsize Hypnos mattress